Home Remedies For Kidney Stones – Here’s What Can Help

 1. Water

 As we have mentioned earlier, inadequate consumption of water is a major cause of kidney stones.
 Drinking water can help retard the formation of crystals and flushes out calcium and phosphorus from the kidneys (2).
-Adequate hydration reduces the concentration of calcium and minerals in urine, thus reducing the chances of kidney stone formation.
+Adequate hydration reduces the concentration of calcium and minerals in urine, reducing the risk of kidney stone formation.
+If you already have kidney stones and are wondering how to flush your kidney easily, drinking enough water is the solution.

 You Will Need